shahrozeabbas/neutrophil-temporal-analysis/README.md

 ## 📊 Data

-The analysis uses time-course FLEX single-cell RNA-seq data of blood cells across multiple donors and time points.
+The analysis uses time-course 10X Flex single-cell RNA-seq data of blood cells across multiple donors and time points.

-**Source:** Comparison of single-cell RNA-seq methods (see `Comparison-of-single-cell-RNA-seq-methods-to-enabl.pdf`)
+**Source:** Comparison of single-cell RNA-seq methods to enable transcriptome profiling of neutrophils in clinical samples (see references below)

 **Data Structure:**
-- Multiple donors
+- 3 donors
 - 6 time points: 0h, 2h, 4h, 6h, 8h, 24h
 - Blood tissue
-- 10X Genomics format
+- 10X Genomics platform

-**Note:** Raw data files are not included in this repository due to size.
-Contact the authors or refer to the original publication for data access.
+**Note:** Data files are not included in this repository due to size.

 ## 📈 Results Interpretation

 ### Latent Dimensions
 Each latent dimension captures a coordinated gene expression program.
-Dimensions with significant time coefficients represent temporal biological processes.
+The OLS regression is a simple linear regression to determine if certain latents capture the signal associated with time.
+Dimensions with significant time coefficients represent temporal change in neutrophil transcriptomes consistent with what the original authors reported.

 ### Pathway Enrichment
 Identifies biological functions enriched in genes that increase (time+) or decrease (time-) over the time course, revealing:
 - Immune activation pathways
 - Stress response programs
-- Metabolic changes
-- Cell cycle dynamics

 ## 📚 References